/ Papers / LIFE: A metric for quantitatively mapping the impact of land-cover change on global extinctions

 Authors.
 Alison Eyres, Thomas Ball, Michael Dales, Thomas Swinfield, Andy Arnell, Daniele Baisero, América Paz Durán, Jonathan Green, Rhys Green, Anil Madhavapeddy and Andrew Balmford

 See Also.
-This publication was part of my Trusted Carbon Credits, Remote Sensing of Nature and Mapping LIFE on Earth projects.
+This publication was part of the Trusted Carbon Credits, Remote Sensing of Nature and Mapping LIFE on Earth projects.

 Previous Revisions.
 There are also earlier revisions of this paper available below.
 Please cite only the latest version of the paper above where possible.